d99kris/cpuusage/README.md

 |-----------------|
 | [![Build status](https://travis-ci.org/d99kris/cpuusage.svg?branch=master)](https://travis-ci.org/d99kris/cpuusage) |

-Cpuusage is an instrumentation CPU profiler for Linux applications.
+Cpuusage is an instrumentation CPU profiler for Linux and macOS applications.
 It provides logging of standard POSIX function calls for any application, and logging of internal function calls for programs compiled with -finstrument-functions.
 The logging output format is a HTML-file generated using